There is no better way to introduce the magic of Vega and the summer camp experience than with the words of our campers:

 “Vega is special to me because it makes me feel like I can do anything.
 Nothing can ever compare to Vega.
 It is my summer home because you get so close to everybody, that they feel like your family.
 It is so safe and cozy, that you feel at home.” – Dara, Vega camper, age 12

 “Vega is special because it is a great summer home filled with laughter and loving friends.
 Last year, was my first year and it was awesome I met the most amazing friends.” – Elle, Vega camper, age 10

 “I love Camp Vega because of the friendly atmosphere!
 When I arrive at camp Linda, Kyle, Emily, the counselors, and my camp friends greet me very warmly and feel as though I am at home throughout the summer.
 Vega is truly my summer home!” – Tess, Vega camper, age 13

 We appreciate that every child’s interests are different, so girls can focus more on certain activities while also rotating through all of the activities at camp.
-As you can see from our activity page, we encourage each camper and her parents to work with us to select the best schedule for her.
-Vega’s program is the perfect balance of structure and choice, and safety and fun.
+As you can see from our Activities page, we encourage each camper and her parents to work with us to select the best schedule for her.
+Vega’s program is the perfect balance of structure and choice, safety and fun.

 MEET THE DIRECTORS